How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 The body finishes what it could not finish before.

-Mindful postures gently load and unload fascial tissue while maintaining a sense of safety.
+Mindful movement gently loads and unloads the fascial system while maintaining a sense of safety.

 This allows the nervous system to reorganise.